 A 2017 report of the Iowa Sex Offender Research Council (SORC) declared internet sex crimes an “emerging category.”
-The report also comes to the conclusion that internet sex crimes represent at least a slightly different typology than most other kinds of sex crimes because of the ease of access.
+The report also concludes that internet sex crimes represent at least a slightly different typology than most other kinds of sex crimes because of the ease of access.

 The legal, social, and professional consequences of an internet sex crime conviction are gravely serious.
 A qualified Polk County sex crimes attorney can assist you in securing a strong defense and fighting against the charges.

 Attorney for Internet Sex Crimes in Polk County, Iowa